jparnaudeau/terraform-postgresql-database-admin/examples/create-users-on-existent-database/README.md

 ```

-Note : the password of the `var.pgadmin_user` are stored in the environment variable **PGPASSWORD** that you must setted before the terraform apply.
+Note : the password of the `var.pgadmin_user` are stored in the environment variable **PGPASSWORD** that you must setted before the terraform plan or apply.

 ## Call the module